The way API keys are generated has changed since version 2.4 of WooCommerce. If your WooCommerce version is older than 2.4, use this guide.

 Item location import (Order management)

-You can enter the name of the metadata field from your WooCommerce where you've stored the location / warehouse placement of your items, and this information will be transferred to your items in Shipmondo and displayed on your Shipmondo pick lists.
+You can enter the name of the attributes field from your WooCommerce where you've stored the location / warehouse placement of your items, and this information will be transferred to your items in Shipmondo and displayed on your Shipmondo pick lists.
 Enter what the field is called in Specify the custom location field.

 Use of Subscriptions plugin